Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Preliminaries

 \subsection{Optimistic-Rollup}

 An optimistic-Rollup protocol enables a group of clients to conduct off-chain transactions after joining the protocol.
-To join the protocol, each client must deposit a specified amount of tokens into the Rollup's smart contract deployed on the L1 blockchain.
-Once the deposit transaction is confirmed on-chain, a corresponding minting transaction that initializes the client's state within the Rollup is considered valid.

-After a client successfully joins the protocol, it can initiate transactions with other participants.
-Unlike payment channel networks such as the Lightning Network~\cite{lightning}, where participants must exchange a large number of signatures and messages, clients in an optimistic-Rollup protocol simply submit valid transactions to the operator and wait for execution.
-The operator aggregates the received transactions into batches and periodically publishes a checkpoint on the L1 blockchain.
-Each checkpoint represents the current state of the protocol, such as the coin balances of all clients.
-To ensure correctness, the optimistic-Rollup protocol leverages external verifiers to validate the operator’s published data.
-If a verifier detects misbehavior from the operator—i.e., an incorrect state update—they may submit a fraud-proof.
-Upon successful verification of the fraud-proof, the operator is penalized, and the invalid state update is rejected.
-After completing all intended off-chain transactions, a client can initiate the process of leaving the protocol by submitting a leave request to the operator.
-The operator then executes a burning transaction that reflects the client's final state and publishes this transaction on the L1 blockchain.
-Once the burning transaction is confirmed on-chain, the client can withdraw its remaining funds from the Rollup smart contract, thereby completing the exit process.
+To join, a client deposits a specified amount of tokens into the Rollup's smart contract deployed on the L1 blockchain; once the deposit transaction is confirmed on-chain, a corresponding minting transaction that initializes the client's state within the Rollup is considered valid.
+Afterwards, clients submit transactions directly to the operator and wait for execution.
+The operator aggregates the received valid transactions into batches, executes them off-chain, and periodically publishes a checkpoint on the L1 blockchain.
+The executed transactions and their results are stored in a blockchain BLOB~\cite{eip4844}, whose contents are not re-executed or verified by the L1 validators running consensus; only a commitment to the BLOB data is recorded on-chain.
+To ensure correctness, the optimistic-Rollup protocol instead relies on external verifiers to validate the operator's published data.
+If a verifier detects misbehavior by the operator, i.e., an incorrect state update, it may submit a fraud-proof; upon successful verification of the fraud-proof, the invalid state update is rejected.
+After completing all intended off-chain transactions, a client can leave the protocol by submitting a leave request to the operator.
+The operator then executes a burning transaction reflecting the client's final state and publishes it on the L1 blockchain.
+Once the burning transaction is confirmed on-chain, the client can withdraw its remaining funds from the Rollup smart contract, completing the exit process.